ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 Tables must not be beautified.
 They must have a vertical bar (`|`) on the left and right sides and the text of each cell must be padded with one space on both sides.
 Empty cells must use a vertical bar (`|`) followed by two spaces then another vertical bar (`|`).

-The delimiter row (the row that separates the table head from the table body) must use only three characters per column (and be padded with a space on both sides), which must look like one of the following:
+The delimiter row (the next line after the table heading) must use only three characters per column (and be padded with a space on both sides), which must look like one of the following:

 - `:--` (for left align)
 - `:-:` (for centre align)